Skip to content

 Create a HostedCluster

-Once all the prerequisites are met, and the HyperShift operator is installed, it is now possible to create a guest cluster.
+Once all the prerequisites are met, it is now possible to create a guest cluster.

 Below is an example of how to create a guest cluster using environment variables and the hcp cli tool.